MicrosoftDocs/win32/desktop-src/DirectShow/find-an-unconnected-pin-on-a-filter.md

 ---
-Description: 'This topic describes how to find an unconnected pin on a filter.
-Finding an unconnected pin is useful when you are connecting filters.' ms.assetid: 'd0a906a8-bae4-43b3-8b02-ee5b97c9323d'
+Description: This topic describes how to find an unconnected pin on a filter.
+Finding an unconnected pin is useful when you are connecting filters. ms.assetid: d0a906a8-bae4-43b3-8b02-ee5b97c9323d
-title: Find an Unconnected Pin on a Filter
+title: Find an Unconnected Pin on a Filter ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Find an Unconnected Pin on a Filter